SummaryRead the full fact sheet

 Treatment of tooth decay

-Early tooth decay is reversible.
-Saliva can deposit mineral back onto the tooth surface, and improvements in your diet and oral hygiene make a big difference.
 Your dentist can treat early areas of tooth decay with fluoride or other products to help with this process.
-Regular visits to the dentist (at least once or twice a year) are important so that decay can be identified at this early stage when a filling can be avoided.
+Regular visits to the dentist (every 6 to 12 months) are important so that decay can be identified at this early stage when a filling can be avoided.

-In cases of more advanced tooth decay a hole may have formed that may require a ‘filling’.
+When tooth decay gets worse, a hole may have formed that may need a .
 Your dentist will remove the damaged part of the tooth and repair the tooth with a filling material.
-It is important to have this done early to help the strength of the tooth and prevent bacteria from damaging its centre.
+It is important to have this done as early as possible as the longer the decay is left untreated, the further it spreads into the tooth.
+Early detection and treatment help preserve tooth strength and prevent bacteria from damaging its centre.

-Your dentist will give you advice about how to eliminate the cause of your tooth decay.
+Your dentist can give you advice about how to prevent tooth decay from occurring again.
 Just filling a hole will not stop tooth decay from occurring in other areas of the mouth or around the new filling.
-So if your dentist has found tooth decay, focus on the things that you can do to prevent further decay in the future.
+So, if your dentist has found tooth decay, focus on the things that you can do to prevent further decay in the future.